alesee/abstractive-text-summarization-/README.md

 An example article-title pair looks like this:

-`article: the algerian cabinet chaired by president abdelaziz bouteflika on sunday adopted the #### finance bill predicated on an oil price of ## dollars a barrel and a growth rate of #.# percent , it was announced here .`
+`source: the algerian cabinet chaired by president abdelaziz bouteflika on sunday adopted the #### finance bill predicated on an oil price of ## dollars a barrel and a growth rate of #.# percent , it was announced here .`

-`title: algeria adopts #### finance bill with oil put at ## dollars a barrel`
+`target: algeria adopts #### finance bill with oil put at ## dollars a barrel`

 Training on the complete dataset (3M) would take a really long time.
 So in order to train and experiment faster we use our sample subset of 80,000.